 Short sales involve the sale by the underwriters of a greater number of shares than they are required to purchase in the offering.
 Covered short sales are sales made in an amount not greater than the underwriters' option to purchase additional shares of common stock from us in the offering.
 The underwriters may close out any covered short position by either exercising their option to purchase additional shares or purchasing shares in the open market.
-In determining the source of shares to close out the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the over-allotment option.
+In determining the source of shares to close out the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the underwriters' option to purchase additional shares of common stock from us in the offering.

-Naked short sales are any sales in excess of the over-allotment option.
+Naked short sales are any sales in excess of the underwriters' option to purchase additional shares of common stock from us in the offering.
 The underwriters must close out any naked short position by purchasing shares in the open market.
 A naked short position is more likely to be created if underwriters are concerned that there may be downward pressure on the price of the shares in the open market prior to the completion of the offering.